 Just about as I was getting out of sight, I heard this 70 year old punk snicker something snide and condescending under his breath.
 At least he thought it was under his breath.
 I slammed my brakes as Quinn slammed the dashboard.
 I put it in park, set the emergency brake, told Dog I’d be right back, opened the door, and ran up to this guy’s chest in the EXACT same manner that George Brett charged the umpire during the Pine Tar Incident.

 From somewhere not to distant, I heard his wife screaming for me to “GET OFF THE PROPERTY!!”

-I laid into this grizzled kook for a good 60 seconds.
+I flipped out and laid into this grizzled kook for a good 60 seconds.
 I gave him everything I had.
 I must have called him every name in the book.
 I went so nuts on this guy, I even scared myself.
 But you know what?
-Even though I would never do it again, it was OH SO worth it.
+Even though I would never do it again, it was totally worth it.